ShayanShahrabi/Linear-Algebra-Course-Project/readme.md

-# Image Manipulation with Linear Algebra
+# Image Manipulation with Linear Algebra and Matrices
 > This repo contains the mid-term project for my *Fundamentals of Matrices and Linear Algebra* course in SBU.

 ## Structure of the project